michaeldexter/occambsd/README.md

 * v3-beta - bhyve target is tested, Xen is not, jail is not jailing

-* Investigate Juniper's static_libpam towards the goal of an optional fully statically-build userland
+* Investigate Juniper's static_libpam towards the goal of an optional fully statically-built userland

 * Could have bhyve and Xen-specific kernel configuration files